jgmalcolm/jgmalcolm.github.io/cv.md

 1. KE Malcolm, JG Malcolm, DT Wu, KA Spainhour, KP Race.
 "Cops and Docs: The Challenges for ED Physicians Balancing the Police, State Laws, and EMTALA."
-   Journal of Healthcare Risk Management, *Accepted*
+   Journal of Healthcare Risk Management, *In Press* doi:10.1002/jhrm.21280
 1. Mustroph, Malcolm, Rindler, Chu, Grossberg, Pradilla, Ahmad.
 "Cranioplasty infection and resorption are associated with presence of a ventriculoperitoneal shunt: A systematic review and meta-analysis."
 World